JuliaImages/juliaimages.github.io/docs/src/tutorials/install.md

 ## Troubleshooting

 Reading and writing images, as well as graphical display, involve interactions with external software libraries;
 occasionally, the installation of these libraries goes badly.
-Fortunately, the [artifact system](https://julialang.org/blog/2019/11/artifacts/) shipped with Julia at least 1.3 has made this process much reliable, so if you're experiencing any installation trouble, please try with a newer Julia release.
+Fortunately, the [artifact system](https://julialang.org/blog/2019/11/artifacts/) shipped since Julia 1.3 has made this process much more reliable, so if you're experiencing any installation trouble, please try with Julia 1.3 or higher.